Skip to main content

 Section 1: SEO Foundation 6/6

-After spending 106 hours and $10K on AEO infrastructure that produced zero AI citations, the lesson was clear: the infrastructure was correct — the SEO foundation underneath it did not exist.
+After spending 106 hours and $10K on AEO infrastructure that produced zero AI citations, the lesson was clear.
+The infrastructure was correct.
+The SEO foundation underneath it did not exist.
+AVR exists so the next site builder runs the checks in the right order and skips the same mistake.

 The framework enforces the right order: foundation first, then AI readiness, then live AI testing.
 Running visibility tests before the foundation is in place is premature.